treyhuffine/gitcoders/README.md

 # gitcoders-backend
-Back-end for the git-based professional network
+Git-based professional network for developers to display their portfolio